HELPLINE: (443) 330-5341

 Pick a preferred seat

-With so many rules and regulations, there won’t be many choices, other than where she sits, that your child can make.
-Would your child prefer to look out the window, or do heights make her nervous?
-Would an end seat provide her the amusement of watching the flight attendants, or would she be tempted to get up and run down the aisle?
+With so many rules and regulations, there won’t be many choices, other than where they sit that your child can make.
+Would your child prefer to look out the window, or do heights make them nervous?
+Would an aisle seat provide them the amusement of watching the flight attendants, or would they be tempted to get up and run down the aisle?
 Bulkhead seats may offer a little more room if you can get them.
 Keep in mind that the very back of the plane is noisy.

 Take along your car seat

 Let’s face it – children, whether they have autism or not, don’t typically enjoy sitting for long periods of time.
-If you have a concern that your child may try to get up and run off, then take along his car seat.
-It’s already familiar to him and will keep him in his seat.
+If you have a concern that your child may try to get up and run off, then take along their car seat.
+It’s already familiar to them and will keep them in their seat.
 If your child has a difficult time sitting still, talk to the flight attendants ahead of time to let them know that your child may do better if allowed to walk the aisle whenever the fasten seatbelt sign is off.

 Stay busy